 - 1. Prior to placement in first grade, students are required to: - a.
 Be six years of age on or before September 1 of the school year, and - b.
-Have successfully completed a public school kindergarten program, or - c.
+Have successfully completed a public school kindergarten program, or who otherwise meets the criteria through ACCEL (See section XII) - c.
 Have satisfactorily completed a non-public kindergarten program and provide evidence such as a report card or letter by the administrator of the school, certifying satisfactory completion of a kindergarten program.